-- To add spam messages to SpamSieve, select one or more of them and run the Spam-Sieve Add Spam script from the Scripts menu. - To add good messages to SpamSieve, select one or more of them and run the Spam-Sieve Add Good script from the Scripts menu.

-- SpamSieve will mark or move new spam messages that you receive, depending on how you configure Emailer below. - To manually color or move spam messages, select them and run the SpamSieve Color Spam or the SpamSieve Move Spam script from the Scripts menu.
+- To add spam messages to SpamSieve, select one or more of them and run the Spam-Sieve - Add Spam script from the Scripts menu. - To add good messages to SpamSieve, select one or more of them and run the Spam-Sieve Add Good script from the Scripts menu. - SpamSieve will mark or move new spam messages that you receive, depending on how you configure Emailer below. - To manually ask SpamSieve to color or move messages that it thinks are spam, select them and run the SpamSieve Color If Spam or the SpamSieve Move If Spam script from the Scripts menu.